-Please find below articles from German authors and co-authors
+Please find below articles from Turkish authors and co-authors

 that were published in the European Journal of Neurology